-Two factor strengthens access security by requiring two methods (also referred to as factors) to verify your identity.
+Two-factor authentication (2FA) strengthens access security by requiring two methods (also referred to as factors) to verify your identity.
 These factors can include something you know - like a username and password, plus something you have - like a smartphone app to approve authentication requests.

-Two-factor authentication protects against phishing, social engineering and password brute-force attacks and secures your logins from attackers exploiting weak or stolen credentials.
+2FA protects against phishing, social engineering and password brute-force attacks and secures your logins from attackers exploiting weak or stolen credentials.

 About 63% of confirmed data breaches involved weak, default or stolen passwords.

 -- Source: Verizon 2016 Data Breach Investigations Report

 We know the most effective security solution is one your users actually use.

 Logging in via push notification is fast and easy with Duo Mobile.
 We strongly recommend using Duo Push as your second factor, a more secure method that can protect against man-in-the-middle (MITM) attacks.

 We also support many different authentication methods to fit the unique needs of your diverse user base.